-So it gets cold in Russia, Ukraine and Lithuania.
+So it gets cold in Eastern Europe.
 Really cold during some months, if you didn’t know.
-With the weather being freezing, should you pack all your winter gear with you or just plan on buying it once you are there?
+So, should you pack all your winter gear with you or just plan on buying it once you are there?
 We’ve the answers you are looking for.
 Well first things first!
-Congrats on going to Russia, Ukraine, or Lithuania with ILP — wait, you’re not a volunteer yet?
-You better check out what life is like while living in Ukraine then start filling out an application!
+Congrats spending a semester in Europe with ILP.

 So, next order of business — the weather in these countries.
 Depending on your semester, you could be dealing with temperatures in the 80’s or 90’s for part of your time as a volunteer….who knew?
 But don’t worry, it’ll also be cold.
-And when it gets frigid arctic cold, here’s what alumni have said about bringing vs buying warm clothes:
+And when it gets frigid arctic cold in the fall and spring semesters, here’s what alumni have said about bringing vs buying warm clothes:

 Bringing It With You